rocksor/git-exercise/docs.md

+Branch added this line

-This documentation describes how to use the Karel automated toothbrush.
+This documentation describes how to use the Karel automated (deleted a word here)

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.

-Added this new line
+The toothbrush requires your dominant hand.
+Changed this line